-The policies below apply to all Career Advancement programs, including employer recruiting events and the Jeff Metcalf Internship Program.
+The policies below apply to all students and Career Advancement programs, including employer recruiting events and the Jeff Metcalf Internship Program.
+The digital form can be found here.
 If you have any questions, please contact firstname.lastname@example.org.

-As a University of Chicago student, you have access to a robust suite of experiential education and recruiting opportunities that support your career exploration and development.
-We have established guidelines and policies that will assist you in navigating recruiting, professional conduct and communication.
 Employers and alumni recruiting from the University of Chicago invest time and resources in the process.
-By submitting your application materials through Handshake and on employers’ websites, it is important you maintain the utmost integrity and honor your commitments to organizations with which you are engaging.
-This includes but is not limited to company information sessions, coffee chats, and networking events, job/internship search process, and interactions with alumni, staff, and peers.
+In submitting your application materials through Handshake and on employers’ websites, you join our professional community and therefore it is important you maintain the utmost integrity, professional and honest communication and conduct (e.g., prompt return/acknowledgement of all phone calls and emails), and honor your commitments to organizations with which you are engaging.
+This includes but is not limited to company information sessions, coffee chats, and networking events, job/internship search process, and email and/or in-person interactions with employer partners and/or alumni, staff, and peers.
 Additionally, we expect that you attend Career Advancement programs and events for which you have signed up or have been selected, such as advising appointments, treks and job shadowing experiences, and workshops.
-Failure to attend an in-person or virtual event, especially when capacity is limited, reflects poorly on the University and may result in deactivation from recruiting.
+Failure to attend an in-person or virtual event reflects poorly on the University and may result in deactivation from recruiting.

-Late cancellations and/or missing a scheduled interview, including virtual interviews, takes away opportunities from your peers and is a violation of professional conduct and will result in temporary recruiting deactivation for the first offense and permanent deactivation for repeated offense.
+Being a no-call, no-show to a scheduled virtual or in-person interview takes away opportunities from your peers and is a violation of professional conduct which can result in recruiting deactivation.

 JOB AND INTERNSHIP OFFERS

-A verbal or written offer acceptance is a commitment in good faith.
+Acceptance of a verbal or written offer is a commitment made in good faith.
 You should promptly withdraw your applications from all other positions and courteously decline other offers.
-Reneging an accepted offer or continuing to interview can result in permanent deactivation from recruiting.
+Withdrawing from an accepted offer and/or continuing to interview for other positions once an offer has been accepted reflects poorly on you and the University, is a violation of professional conduct, and can result in permanent suspension of recruiting privileges.

-For return offers given during the summer, employers are asked to give students until October 31, 2020 to respond.
+- For return offers given during the summer, employers are encouraged to give students until October 31, 2021 to respond.

 SUMMER INTERNSHIP START DATES & FCPA

-If going overseas, you agree that you will educate yourself about applicable local laws and abide by them, including local anti-bribery laws.
+- If going overseas (including if working virtually for an overseas employer), you agree that you will educate yourself about applicable local laws and abide by them, including local anti-bribery laws.
 Please review the University Foreign Corrupt Practices Act (“FCPA”) Policy.

 CAREER ADVISING RECORDS